BTS Part 3 — The Empire That Never Sleeps: Domination

 “Dynamite” — August 31, 2020 — Hot 100 #1

 The first fully English-language BTS single.
 The first Korean act to top the Billboard Hot 100.
-Released during COVID lockdown, at a moment when the world needed exactly what “Dynamite” delivered: uncomplicated joy.
+Big Hit described the upbeat track as intended to deliver energy and hope during the pandemic lockdown.

-The song accumulated more than 1 billion YouTube streams.
+The song’s music video has accumulated more than 1 billion YouTube views.
 In the US alone, it sold over 2 million copies.

 “Butter” — May 21, 2021 — Hot 100 #1 for 10 Weeks